Greenberg-Shalom's Commensurator Hypothesis and Applications: Automorphism groups of trees

-Going beyond semisimple Lie groups, one can study discrete irreducible subgroups of automorphism groups of trees.
+Going beyond semisimple Lie groups, one can study discrete irreducible subgroups of automorphism groups of products of trees.
 Their irreducible lattices are known to exhibit rigidity by the work of Burger-Mozes \cite{burger-mozes1,burger-mozes2}.
-Let $\Gamma$ be the fundamental group of a surface of genus at least $2$ and let $T_i$ for $i=1, \ldots, k$ be a bounded valence simplicial tree.
+In this setting we have the following questions due to Fisher-Larsen-Spatzier-Stover: